// blog/productivity/

 • Focus on your weak spots (the character breakdown from your test tells you what these are)

-• Practice at 80–90% of your max speed, not full speed - accuracy first
+• Practice at 80 to 90 percent of your max speed, not full speed, because accuracy comes first

-• Use short, focused sessions (15–20 minutes) rather than marathon sessions
+• Use short, focused sessions of 15 to 20 minutes rather than marathon sessions

 This is where the Pomodoro timer helps.
 Set 15-minute focused practice sessions with 5-minute breaks.
 Three Pomodoros of deliberate typing practice per day builds faster improvement than an hour of unfocused typing.